 Now this one you've definitely you've heard of - Tim Tams are so bloody delicious they've actually started to stock these in other countries.
 A Tim Tam is made of a smooth chocolate cream, sandwiched between two crunchy choc-malt biscuits and then covered entirely in milk chocolate all over again.
 It's perfect as it is, but of course, Aussies have found a way to make it even better.
 Go to the nearest supermarket or convenience store, pick up some Tim Tams and Milo and try the Tim Tam Slam.
 Literally bite off both ends of the Tim Tam, use it as a straw for a hot, chocolately drink and then eat the delicious, melty mess that remains. *chef kisses fingers* MAGNIFIQUE!

 This one is a personal favourite - it's cheap, simple, delicious and just tastes like Australia.
 Nothing more.
 Grab some cheap supermarket white bread or a hot dog roll, butter that bad boy up, sizzle some pure Aussie beef snags (sausages), slap it on, top with tomato sauce (and onions if you're feeling fancy) and enjoy.
-Fun fact: the "sausage sizzle" promised at federal and state election polls in Australia is what lures half the country to do their democratic duty at voting time.
+Fun fact: the "sausage sizzle" promised at most election polls in Australia is a highlight of voting days - a hallowed tradition known as the #democracysausage!
 Since it's so easy, a great option for feeding a crowd and a quintessential Aussie experience, you'd be hard pressed to find a YHA that doesn't host a sauso' sizzle for ya every once in a while.
 Thank us later!

 You've had burgers before obviously, but you don't become a true burger master until you take on the Aussie Burger - AKA, the burger with everything.
 There’s the usual ingredients – bun, meat patty, lettuce, onion, tomato and cheese.
 But when you add bacon, a fried egg, pineapple and beetroot, you’ve got the burger "with the lot," Aussie style!
 The best one you'll ever have will be in a beachside cafe, when you're starving after a long morning enjoying the water and sunshine.
 Start your Aussie Burger journey on a high note when you stay at Yamba YHA - their on-site cafe/bar just below your bed does the best Aussie Burger in the region!